jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ubuntu/xenial64      (virtualbox, 20190807.0.0)
 ```

-Here you notice that the last two boxes were added directly from the Hashicorp boxes repository (vagrant box add ubuntu/trusty64 and vagrant box add ubuntu/xenial64)
+Here you notice that the last two boxes were added directly from the HashiCorp boxes repository (vagrant box add ubuntu/trusty64 and vagrant box add ubuntu/xenial64)

 The top two boxes were custom Vagrant boxes I created (we are getting to that part) that are treated as third party boxes.
 To add them I issued a command like this:   (The vanilla term is my own convention, it just means this is a default OS install -- no extra packages)